 ANSWER: It is good that you are reflecting on being baptized just before you became a teenager.
-It may be the God is pricking your conscience and wants you to renew your relationship with him.
+It may be that God is pricking your conscience and wants you to renew your relationship with him.
 It is unfortunate that, unlike you, most people in this world do not want to have a real relationship with their heavenly Father and therefore never reflect on their baptism.